outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ### File system

-There is not need to create file system for BIOS boot parititon.
+There is no need to create file system for the partition `bios_grub`.
 Hence, just create an *ext4* on the single *root* parition:

 ```bash
 root@archiso ~ # mkfs.ext4 /dev/sda2